lblod/frontend-gelinkt-notuleren/README.md

 ### other
 * `EMBER_PUBLICATION_BASE_URL`: url of the linked [publication platform](https://github.com/lblod/app-gn-publicatie/), e.g. "https://publicatie.gelinkt-notuleren.vlaanderen.be/"
 * `EMBER_ENVIRONMENT_NAME`: name of the environment, appended to the document title.
+If this string is non-empty, and environment banner is shown containing the application and editor versions.
+When this string is empty (such as on production), the banner is not shown.